testdouble/test_data/README.md

 ````

 The purpose of the `test_data` database is to provide a sandbox in which you
-will manually generate test data by playing aroundo with your app.
-Once you've
+will manually generate test data by playing around with your app.
+Rather than
-craeted enough data to drive tests of your application, `test_data` facilitates
-dumping the resulting state of the `test_data` database so that your tests can
-load it into the `test` database.
-Rather than try to imitate realistic data
-using factories and fixtures (a task which only grows more difficult as your
+try to imitate realistic data using factories and fixtures (a task which only
-models and their associations increase in complexity), your test data will
+grows more difficult as your models and their associations increase in
-always be realistic because your real application will have created it!
+complexity), your test data will always be realistic because your real

-The database dumps are meant to be committed in git and versioned alongside your
-tests over the life of the application.
-Its schema & data are should be
-incrementally migrated over time, just like your production database.
-(As a
-happy side effect of running your migrations against your test data, this means
-your `test_data` database may help you identify hard-to-catch migration bugs
-early, before being deployed to production!)
+application will have created it!

 ### Step 2: Create some test data